This is our ethical eater’s guide to being vegan in Sri Lanka!

 Want some vegan restaurant recommendations?

 String hoppers look like pancakes made from compressed noodles.
-Often eaten at breakfast with some dhal and sambol and a great staple to your vegan diet on the island.
+They’re often eaten at breakfast with some dhal and sambol and a great staple to your vegan diet on the island.

 Without a doubt one of the best food creations in the world and one of the simplest too.
-Coconut, chilli, garlic and onion are ground together to make a delicious side dish which is eaten everywhere.
+Coconut, chilli, garlic and onion are ground together to make a delicious side dish which is eaten everywhere and with everything.
 It really is tasty however be warned as some sambol is very spicy!

 Kiribath (Milk Rice)